Synapse-Flux-Lab/rag-loom/docs/docs/integrations/ollama.md

 - Keep the Ollama binary and models up to date.
 - Snapshot downloaded models regularly so you can roll back when needed.

-Once Ollama is configured, monitor its health alongside other services via [Monitoring & Observability](../operations/monitoring).
+Once Ollama is configured, monitor its health alongside other services using the observability tooling covered in the [Operations guides](../operations/scaling).